The Treaty of Lisbon

 The Charter of Fundamental Rights is not incorporated directly into the Treaty of Lisbon, but acquires a legally binding character through Article 6(1) TEU, which gives the Charter the same legal value as the Treaties (4.1.2).

 The process of the EU’s accession to the European Convention on Human Rights (ECHR) was opened when the 14th protocol to the ECHR entered into force on 1 June 2010.
-This allows not only states but also an international organisation, i.e. the European Union, to become signatories of the ECHR.
+This allows not only states but also an international organisation, i.e. the EU, to become signatories of the ECHR.
 Accession still requires ratification by all states that are parties to the ECHR, as well as by the EU itself.
-Negotiations between Council of Europe and EU representatives led to the finalisation of a draft agreement in April 2013, which, however, was deemed incompatible with Article 6 TEU by the Court of Justice of the European Union in its Opinion 2/13.
-Further negotiations will be necessary before accession can take place.
+Negotiations between Council of Europe and EU representatives led to the finalisation of a draft agreement in April 2013, which, however, was deemed incompatible with Article 6 TEU by the Court of Justice of the European Union (CJEU) in its Opinion 2/13.
+In October 2019, the Commission told the Council of Europe it was ready to restart negotiations.
+Formal negotiations resumed in October 2020, and the negotiators reached a provisional agreement on a revised draft accession agreement in March 2023.

 C. A new institutional set-up